-The following discussion and analysis should be read together with "Selected Financial Data", our consolidated financial statements, the accompanying notes to these financial statements, and the other financial information that appears elsewhere in this Annual Report on Form 10-K/A. The consolidated statements of operations data and the consolidated statements of cash flows data for the year ended December 31, 2010 and the seven months ended December 31, 2009 are derived from unaudited comparative financial results.
+The following discussion and analysis should be read together with "Selected Financial Data", our consolidated financial statements, the accompanying notes to these financial statements, and the other financial information that appears elsewhere in this Annual Report on Form 10-K. The consolidated statements of operations data and the consolidated statements of cash flows data for the year ended December 31, 2010 and the seven months ended December 31, 2009 are derived from unaudited comparative financial results.
 Information for segment operations for the year ended December 31, 2010 is not presented herein as it is impractical for us to derive the information according to the realignment of our reportable segments.
-Information for segment operations for the year ended May 31, 2009 is presented herein as unaudited information.